pema99/UnityShaderParser/README.md

 # UnityShaderParser
 A library for parsing Unity shaders.
-Consists of 3 primary components:
+Consists of a few distinct components:
 - A parser for ShaderLab, Unity's own Shader DSL.
 - A parser for HLSL, the shading language embedded in ShaderLab.
 - A preprocessor for dealing with macros before parsing.
+- A framework for analyzing syntax trees using the visitor pattern, and for making edits to the corresponding source code.

 Check [the tests](https://github.com/pema99/UnityShaderParser/tree/master/UnityShaderParser.Tests) for some examples.